The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Some employers will automatically enroll an employee into their 401(k) at a predetermined percentage of their salary.
-Other companies will leave the onus on new employees to enroll themselves either after an initial waiting period, or in some cases immediately after starting to work.
+Some employers automatically enroll employees into their 401(k) at a predetermined percentage of their salary.
+Others will leave the onus on new employees to enroll themselves either immediately after starting to work or after an initial waiting period.

 The good news is that you can enroll in a 401(k) year-round, and contributions are flexible.
 This means you can increase, lower, or pause your contributions to the account any time you wish.